 Those numbers tell us that all Bluetooth audio codecs are lossy.
 They throw data away in order to squeeze the digital audio signal through the Bluetooth pipe.
 And we cannot get back what we throw away.

-For Sony, improving a Bluetooth codec’s compression techniques potentially improves the listening experience and gives it a competitive edge over the competition.
-LDAC offered up to 1.5x the data throughput of Qualcomm’s aptX HD.
+For Sony, improving a Bluetooth codec’s compression technique potentially improves the listening experience and thus gives it an edge over the competition.
+LDAC offers up to 1.5x the data throughput of Qualcomm’s aptX HD.

 Shanling’s website copy describes their LDAC-supporting BA1 Bluetooth streamer as offering “a hi-fi level [sic] hi-res audio playback over Bluetooth”.
 I’m sure the company lawyers have been over the promo blurb but is it not just a bit misleading?
 ‘Hi-fi level’ is subjective enough but what of ‘hi-res audio playback’?
 Does this not imply hi-res audio as many of us already know it – lossless audio at 24bit/48kHz and above – can be streamed over Bluetooth?
 “High bitrate” is not the same as “lossless” and the lossy nature of LDAC’s compression algorithm isn’t made clear to would-be customers.

 Similarly, iFi describes their LDAC-loaded Zen Blue as a “High-resolution wireless streamer” which, to the unwitting buyer, could read as if Bluetooth alone will take care of his/her hi-res streaming needs.
 Does ‘high-resolution’ here mean highly resolving or does it imply, say, 24bit/96kHz without data being trashed?